 What is the first thing that comes to your mind when you hear the words Greek food?
 I bet one of the first things that you recollect is feta cheese.
 Indeed feta cheese is one of the most recognizable and well known Greek foods around the world.

 Since 2002, feta has been a protected designation of origin product in the European Union.
-That means that only cheese that has been made from ship’s milk or a combination of ship’s and goat’s milk cheese can be called feta cheese.
+That means that only cheese that has been made from sheep’s milk or a combination of sheep’s and goat’s milk cheese can be called feta cheese.
 It is true that the misuse of the feta name is as big as its reputation.
 Many companies, including European ones, have tried to circulate products that are named as feta cheese, but have absolutely nothing in common with the real thing.
 I am not a food puritan, but I strongly believe that the consumer must be able to realize the difference between the original product and the substitute and then it is in her/his hand to choose which one she/he prefers to buy.

 I have seen the procedure of making feta cheese, but I am giving you the paragraph from Wikipedia since I am not familiar with the English terms of this specific sector and I don’t want to confuse you.
-So, according to Wikipedia and its sources: “The milk from the ship or ship and goat may be pasteurized or not; most producers now use pasteurized milk.
+So, according to Wikipedia and its sources: “The milk from the sheep or sheep and goat may be pasteurized or not; most producers now use pasteurized milk.
 When the pasteurized milk has cooled to approximately 35°C / 95°F, rennet is added and the casein is left to coagulate.
 The compacted curds are then cut up, and placed in a special mold or a cloth bag to allow the whey to drain.
 After several hours, the curd is firm enough to cut up and salt; salinity will eventually reach approx. 3%, the salted curds are then placed (depending on the producer and the area of Greece) in metal vessels or wooden barrels, and allowed to infuse for several days.
 After the dry-salting of the cheese is complete, aging or maturation in brine (a 7% salt in water solution) takes several weeks at room temperature and then for at least 2 months in a refrigerated high-humidity environment, and as before, this takes place either in wooden barrels or metal vessels, depending on the producer; however, barrel aging is said to give the cheese a unique flavor and is more traditional.”

 Feta cheese can be traced back to the Byzantine Empire with the name prósphatos which means recent in English.
 The name feta was taken later and comes from the Italian word “fetta” which means slice.
 It is not known whether this name refers to the fact that we cut the cheese in slices to eat it or the producers slice it to put it in barrels.